 Despite these limitations, a cause of death classification can be useful in highlighting those aspects that one is interested in.
 Regardless of what drives the decline in respiratory infections as a cause of death, our partitioning of respiratory death in infectious versus non-infectious is likely to be robust.
 Moreover, to mitigate major changes due to the difference in coding, we focus on broad causes of death and performed a sensitivity analysis and did not find major ruptures using our classification (see SI).

-Preliminary results
+Results

 Trends in lifespan inequality and life expectancy

-Figure 1 shows trends in life expectancy (Panel A) and lifespan inequality (Panel B) from 1960 to 2015 for Denmark, Norway and Sweden.
-Life expectancy has been increasing continuously in the last 50 years in Norway and Sweden, in both females and males.
-Danish women show a period of stagnation between 1980 and the mid-1990s, while males show a slow progress.
-Paralleling the rise in life expectancy, lifespan inequality has fallen continuously.
+Life expectancy has been increasing continuously in the last 50 years in Norway and Sweden, in both females and males (figure 1).
+Danish females had a period of stagnation between 1980 and the mid-1990s, while males show a slow progress (figure 1).
+Paralleling the rise in life expectancy, lifespan inequality has fallen continuously (figure 1).
 Females experience less inequality in lifespan than males in all three countries.
 Tellingly, the period of life expectancy stagnation in Denmark was accompanied by a similar period of stagnation in lifespan inequality.
 It is worth noting that Norway has always been like Sweden for females, while for males both lifespan inequality and life expectancy have grown more similar to Sweden over the years fairly much in lockstep.

 [Figure 1 about here]